aframevr/aframe/docs/introduction/installation.md

 ## Code Editors in the Browser

-The fastest way to start playing from within the browser.
+The fastest way is to start playing from within the browser.

 ### Remix on Glitch